QualiTorque/qualitorque.github.io/docs/workflows/workflows-overview.md

    - `overridable`: Optional field to allow end-users to override the cron
 2. `manual`: Manually triggered workflows, optionally restricted to specific user groups.
    -  `groups`: Optional field to allow only users in the specified groups to run the workflow
-3. `env-event`: Environment events can be events such as drift detected, updates detected, approval requests, and more.
+3. `event`: Environment events can be events such as drift detected, updates detected, approval requests, and more.
 The events include:
    - `Drift Detected`
    - `Updates Detected`
    - `Approval Request Approved`